Rkowal10/currency-converter-react/README.md

 Here you can check my app [Currency converter](https://rkowal10.github.io/currency-converter-react/).

 ## Description
-Enter the amount in PLN and select the currency for which you want to exchange.
+Enter the amount, select the currency which you have and next select the currency for which you want to exchange.

 ![Animation](https://github.com/Rkowal10/currency-converter-react/blob/main/public/newAnimation.gif)